-(3-0-3)ENGT 2101K Computer Graphics 3 Credits An introduction to computer graphics hardware and software with emphasis on hands-on experience using one or more CAD systems.
-Prerequisite(s): MATH 1113
+ENGT 2101K Computer Graphics 3 Credits (2-2-3)

+An introduction to computer graphics hardware and software with emphasis on hands-on experience using one or more CAD systems.

-ENGT 2803 Introduction to Renewable Energy Entrepreneurship 3 Credits (3-0-3)The course is primarily based on case studies and business planning.
+ENGT 2803 Introduction to Renewable Energy Entrepreneurship 3 Credits (3-0-3)

+The course is primarily based on case studies and business planning.
 There are two broad themes to the class.
 In the first part we focus on the process of creating entrepreneurial companies.
 We will examine business issues of identifying opportunities in energy and environment, implementing strategies, and formulating and implementing the business plans.
 In the second part, we focus more specifically on the challenges of raising funds, dealing with investors and exploring issues in renewable (solar) energy and environment.
 We will occasionally change our perspective then, looking at the process from an investor's perspective.
-Prerequisite(s): ENGL 1102

-ENGT 3101 3 Credits (3-0-3)A study of applied engineering mechanics of rigid bodies in equilibrium.
+ENGT 3101 Statics 3 Credits (3-0-3)

+A study of applied engineering mechanics of rigid bodies in equilibrium.
 Analysis of forces, reactions and moments in various force systems for both two and three dimensional systems.
 Determination of centroids of composite area and the moment of inertia will also be studied.

-Prerequisite(s):MATH 1113, & (PHYS 1111K or PHYS 2211K)
+Prerequisite(s): MATH 1113, & (PHYS 1111K or PHYS 2211K)